Arvindan27/Mini-Project-256268-/Readme.md

-# mini project Ltts Stepin 256268
+# Mini Project Ltts Stepin 256268

+# Project Title
+  * A simple coding project for the concept of Ride Sharing Application is implemented.